zmudc/void-docs/src/config/services/index.md

 Each service managed by runit has an associated *service directory*.

-A service directory requires only one file: an executable named `run`, which is expected to exec a process in the foreground.
+A service directory requires only one file: an executable named `run`, which is required to exec a process in the foreground.
+Services that run in the background or otherwise become orphaned from their parent process or controlling terminal cannot be used in a runit service.
+Although there are tools available to work around this limitation of runit such as fghack provided by the daemontools package, the only recommended solution is to modify the service so it runs in the foreground.

 Optionally, a service directory may contain: